AayushPandey05/DevOps-Project/README.md

 # 🚀 DevOps-Project

-Automate your static site deployment on AWS S3 (Stockholm, eu-north-1) with ease!
+Automate your static site deployment on AWS S3 (Europe, Stockholm, eu-north-1) with ease!
 This repository provisions an IAM user with the required `public-read` policies and integrates a GitHub Actions workflow to sync `index.html`, `style.css`, and `script.js` on every push to `main`.

 ## 📖 Overview